Call Or Text:

 Food waste in the hospitality industry is a major issue that must be addressed with urgency to improve business sustainability.
 Additionally, restaurants and hotels can benefit from turning their food waste into reusable resources, benefiting the circular economy.

-If you need help with managing your food waste, Shapiro is here to help.
+If you need help with managing and recycling your food waste, Shapiro is here to help.
 Our extensive experience in organic waste management and vast partner network enables us to swiftly navigate the intricacies of this complex process.

 Contact us today to learn more.